nextstrain/auspice/docs/customise-client/api.md

 * `navbarComponent` a (relative) path to a JS file exporting a React component to be rendered as the nav bar.
 See below.
 * `splashComponent` a (relative) path to a JS file exporting a React component to be rendered as the splash page.
 See below.
 * `browserTitle` The browser title for the page.
 Defaults to "auspice" if not defined.
+* `finePrint` String of Markdown to add to the "fine print" at the bottom of pages.
 * `googleAnalyticsKey` You can specify a Google Analytics key to enable (some) analytics functionality.
 More documentation to come.
 * `serverAddress` Specify the address / prefix which the auspice client uses for API requests.
 * `mapTiles` Specify the address (and other information) for the tiles used to render the map.